liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

 .. js:function:: GateOne.Input.emulateKeyCombo(e)

+    :param event e: The JavaScript event that the function is handling (coming from :js:attr:`GateOne.prefs.goDiv.onkeydown`).

     Typically called by :js:func:`GateOne.prefs.onKeyDown`, converts a keyboard event (*e*) into a string.
 The difference between this function and :js:func:`emulateKey` is that this funcion handles key combinations that include non-shift modifiers (Ctrl, Alt, and Meta).

+.. js:function:: GateOne.Input.emulateKeyFallback(e)

-    :param event e: The JavaScript event that the function is handling (coming from :js:attr:`GateOne.prefs.goDiv.onkeydown`).
+    :param event e: The JavaScript event that the function is handling (coming from :js:attr:`GateOne.prefs.goDiv.onkeypress`).

+    This gets attached to the goDiv.onkeypress event...
+It Queues the (character) result of a keypress event if an unknown modifier key is held.
+Without this, 3rd and 5th level keystroke events (i.e. the stuff you get when you hold down various combinations of AltGr+<key>) would not work.

 .. js:function:: GateOne.Input.key(e)

+    :param event e: A JavaScript key event.

     Given an event (*e*), returns a very straightforward (e.g. easy to read/understand) object representing any keystrokes contained within it.
 The object will look like this: